jbossdemocentral/bpms-ecm-demo/README.md

 2. Add product installer to installs directory.

-3. Run 'init.sh' or 'init.bat' file to install demo.
+3. Run 'init.sh' or 'init.bat' file. 'init.bat' must be run with Administrative privileges.

 4. You have two options to run demo, using filesystem for document storage or CMIS interface over network: